-Other Banks: each level of Banking increases the return on your deposit by 2% (IvI determined at the time the deposit is made), for example, at Bank8 your return in 12 months will be 16%.
+Other Banks: each level of Banking increases the return on your deposit by 2% (Ivl determined at the time the deposit is made), for example, at Bank8 your return in 12 months will be 16%.

 Customers must travel to the Bank in question in order to make a deposit - however the deposit is paid via Transfer Orders to the Bank's owner.
+Note that there should be approval from the Bank's owner, including an agreement between the parties as to the conditions (rate of return and duration) associated with the deposit.